Submitted by Elevate Destinations

-Founded by Dominique Callimanopulos in 2005, Elevate Destinations is a leading sustainable travel company that caters to luxury-oriented travelers seeking once-in-a-lifetime adventures to exotic destinations where they also have an opportunity to better understand the environmental, socio-cultural and economic needs of the places they visit.
-Elevate Destinations offers group and customized tours and retreats to Kenya, India, Brazil and Southeast Asia.
-The company also organizes donor trips for non-profit organizations.
-Pricing for the 15-day "Earth: Healing the Rift" safari is available upon request.
-For more information, visit www.elevatedestinations.com.
+Founded by Dominique Callimanopulos in 2005, Elevate Destinations is a leading global sustainable travel company that caters to luxury-oriented travelers seeking once-in-a-lifetime adventures to exotic destinations where they also have an opportunity to better understand the environmental, socio-cultural and economic needs of the places they visit.
+Elevate Destinations offers customized group tours and retreats to Africa, India, Latin America and Southeast Asia, and organizes donor trips for both profit and non-profit organizations.
+For more information, visit www.elevatedestinations.com